oliveirajoaop/belkin-n52te/README.md

 # Belkin n52te programming/reprogramming

-Since this device is no longer supported in the most recent OS the best way of reprograming this keyboard/keypad is to install an older OS like Windows 7 or 8 and play with it.
+Since this device is no longer supported in the most recent OS the best way of reprograming this keyboard/keypad is to install an older OS like Windows 7 or 8 and play with its programming on one of those OSs.

 ## Programming/Reprogramming a Belkin n52te in Windows 11 thru a Windows 7 Virtual Machine